Account management

 • Adding detail - expand any design item with rich text learning content.

-• Using the rows + in-line editing view - to work quickly through your design.
+• Switching to the Content view - to work quickly through your design.

 Terminology